Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Introduction

-We begin in Section~\ref{sec2} by recalling the classically understood behavior of solutions to $(\Delta+q(x)+k^2)u\in\cS$ where the potential $q(x)$ decays at infinity.
-In Section~\ref{sec3} we give a more detailed description of the wave-guide models we consider here, as well as the definition of wave-guide modes.
-In Section~\ref{sec.rad_cond} we consider the two versions of the radiation conditions for the open wave-guide problem.
-Isozaki's condition requires less background to explain, but to present Vasy's conditions, we must describe both Melrose's scattering calculus and Vasy's 3-body scattering calculus.
+We begin in Section~\ref{sec2} by recalling the classically understood behavior of solutions to $(\Delta+q(x)+k_1^2)u\in\cS$ where the potential $q(x)$ decays at infinity.
+In Section~\ref{sec3} we give a more detailed description of the wave-guide network models we consider, as well as the definition of wave-guide modes.
+In Section~\ref{sec.rad_cond} we describe two versions of the radiation conditions for open wave-guide networks.
+Isozaki's condition requires less background to explain, but to present Vasy's conditions, we must first describe both Melrose's scattering calculus and Vasy's 3-body scattering calculus.
 In Section~\ref{sec_2d} we prove that the solutions obtained in~\cite{EpWG2023_1,EpWG2023_2} are outgoing in the sense of Isozaki/Vasy.
 These calculations illustrate our assertion that Vasy's conditions are more flexible and easier to check in specific examples.
-We finally prove the missing uniqueness theorem for the Fredholm integral equations of second kind introduced in~\cite{EpWG2023_1}, which thereby completes the proof of the existence of solutions to the transmission problem.
+We finally prove the missing uniqueness theorem for the Fredholm equations of index zero introduced in~\cite{EpWG2023_1}, which thereby completes the proof of the existence of solutions to the transmission problem, see~\eqref{eqn99.221}, \eqref{eqn88.220}.

 Additional results are given in two appendices.
 In the first we show, by direct computation, that a classically outgoing solution satisfies Isozaki's form of the radiation condition.
-In the second we show that the channel-to-channel scattering coefficients are well defined for an open wave-guide.
+In the second we show that the channel-to-channel scattering coefficients are well defined for an open wave-guide network.